Here is the press release from August 18th, 2020:

 Segwalloons at the Thanksgiving Day Parade

-There will also be Segwalloons (Ground-level character balloons that cover Segways.)
+One thing you’ll surely see at the virtual parade will be Segwalloons (Ground-level character balloons that cover Segways.)
 If you’re not a Charlotteean (or even if you are) you might be asking “What are Segwalloons?”

 Segwalloons are a Charlotte original.
 Introduced at the 2013 Thanksgiving Day Parade, they are a cross between balloons and Segways.
 The design allows the driver to interact with the crowd in a unique way.
 The original two Segwalloons were an elf and a snowman.
 Since then they’ve taken different forms, including Colonial characters, which are also in operation on Meck Dec Day.